grassator/react-qml/README.md

 [![Inline docs][doc-image]][doc-url]
 [![Code Climate][climate-image]][climate-url]

-> This is work in progress and
+> This is work in progress, so expect things to be broken or not implemented.

 `react-qml` is a bridge library that allows to use React.js with QML.